-- Approved and regulated by the Texas Workforce Commission, Proprietary Schools Section, Austin, Texas. - Eligible institution under the Federal Stafford Loan Program (FSL) and Federal Parent Loan for Undergraduate Students (FPLUS). - Eligible institution for Federal Perkins Loan program (San Antonio campus only). - Eligible institution for Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant and Federal Work Study (FWS) programs. - Provides training services for the State Department of Vocational Rehabilitation. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code (San Antonio and Houston Galleria campuses only). - Member of the National Association for Health Professionals. - Member of Career Schools and Colleges of Texas. - Member of the North San Antonio Chamber of Commerce (San Antonio Campus Only). - Member of the San Antonio Hispanic Chamber of Commerce (San Antonio Campus Only).
+- Approved and regulated by the Texas Workforce Commission, Career Schools and Veteran's Education Section, Austin, Texas. - Eligible institution under the Federal Stafford Loan Program (FSL) and Federal Parent Loan for Undergraduate Students (FPLUS). - Eligible institution for Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant and Federal Work Study (FWS) programs. - Provides training services for the State Department of Vocational Rehabilitation. - Member of the National Association for Health Professionals.
+(Greenspoint Campus only) - Member of Career Schools and Colleges of Texas.
+(Greenspoint Campus only) - Member of the Pasadena Chamber of Commerce (Houston Hobby Campus Only).